-- 5.1.1 When disseminating material featuring demonstrations of hypnotic techniques, Providers shall exercise a proper degree of responsibility in order to prevent hypnosis and/or adverse reactions in viewers and listeners.
-The hypnotist shall not disseminate his/her full verbal routine or be shown performing straight to camera. - 5.1.2 Simulated news (for example in drama or in documentaries) shall be disseminated in such a way that there is no reasonable possibility of the Public being misled into believing that they are listening to, watching or reading, actual news. - 5.1.3 Providers shall not use techniques which exploit the possibility of conveying a message to viewers, listeners or readers, or of otherwise influencing their minds without their being aware, or fully aware, of what has occurred.
+- 5.1.1 When disseminating material featuring demonstrations of hypnotic techniques, Providers must exercise a proper degree of responsibility in order to prevent hypnosis and/or adverse reactions in viewers and listeners.
+The hypnotist must not disseminate his/her full verbal routine or be shown performing straight to camera. - 5.1.2 Simulated news (for example in drama or in documentaries) must be disseminated in such a way that there is no reasonable possibility of the public being misled into believing that they are listening to, watching or reading, actual news. - 5.1.3 Providers must not use techniques which exploit the possibility of conveying a message to viewers, listeners or readers, or of otherwise influencing their minds without their being aware, or fully aware, of what has occurred.

-Section 2: Media Service Competitions and Voting
+Section 2: Media Service competitions and voting

-- 5.2.1 Media Service Competitions and Voting shall be conducted fairly. - 5.2.2 Providers shall ensure that viewers, listeners and readers are not materially misled about any Media Service Competition or Voting. - 5.2.3 Providers shall draw up rules for any significant Media Service Competition or vote.
-These rules shall be clear and appropriately made known.
-In particular, significant conditions that may affect a viewer's, listener's or reader's decision to participate shall be stated at the time an invitation to participate is in any way disseminated. - 5.2.4 Media Service Competition prizes shall be described accurately.
+- 5.2.1 Media Service competitions and voting must be conducted fairly. - 5.2.2 Providers must ensure that viewers, listeners and readers are not materially misled about any Media Service competition or voting. - 5.2.3 Providers must draw up rules for any significant Media Service competition or voting.
+These rules must be clear and appropriately made known.
+In particular, significant conditions that may affect a viewer's, listener's or reader's decision to participate must be stated at the time an invitation to participate is in any way disseminated. - 5.2.4 Media Service competition prizes must be described accurately.